Buda vs Pest – A Complete Guide

 Chain Bridge - Budapest

 Today, while Buda and Pest are united as Budapest, they are still referred to separately.
-Buda occupies the west side of the city and Pest occupies the east.
+Buda occupies the west side of the city with its medieval castle and regal hills; and Pest, a bustling commercial hub, occupies the east.
+The union of Buda and Pest not only joined their distinct characters but also laid the foundation for a city that seamlessly blends historic charm, exemplified by Buda’s Castle Hill, with the lively energy of Pest’s vibrant streets and cultural scene.
 So the question is when you visit Budapest… which area of the city – Buda or Pest – should you focus your time and energy on?
 Where should you stay?
 Where should you explore?

 Information on Buda